rishabhsaha/WhatTheHack/025-GitOps/Student/challenge04.md

 ### Challenge

 1. Clone the fleet-infra repo created by flux on your local machine.
-2. Add the podinfo repository used in the previous challenge to Flux.
+2. Add the [podinfo](https://github.com/stefanprodan/podinfo) repository used in the previous challenge to Flux.
+1. [Add](https://toolkit.fluxcd.io/get-started/#add-podinfo-repository-to-flux) podinfo repository to Flux
-3. Deploy podinfo application using flux
+1. [Deploy](https://toolkit.fluxcd.io/get-started/#deploy-podinfo-application) podinfo application using flux
-4. Watch flux sync the application
+1. Watch flux sync the application

 ### Success Criteria